capacitor-community/google-maps/README.md

 ...
 </application>
 ```
-As of [Capacitor 3](https://capacitorjs.com/docs/updating/3-0), the plugin needs to be regitered in MainActivity.java:
+As of [Capacitor 3](https://capacitorjs.com/docs/updating/3-0), the plugin needs to be registered in MainActivity.java:
 ```java
 import com.hemangkumar.capacitorgooglemaps.CapacitorGoogleMaps;
 //...